Europoort: Factors for Europoort's success

 The most important factor contributing to the large amount of cargo shipping in and out of Europort is the presence of the Maas (Meuse) and Rhine rivers.
 Through these rivers, Europoort is connected to the Ruhr Area in Germany as well as Switzerland, Belgium and France.
-Furthermore, Europoort is connected to its rival, the port of Antwerp by the Scheldt–Rhine Canal.
-Adding to its transit-function, Rotterdam is connected to Germany by the A15 highway and a railway-network.
+Furthermore, Europoort is connected to its rival, the port of Antwerp, by the Scheldt–Rhine Canal.
+Adding to its transit function, Rotterdam is connected to Germany by the A15 highway and by a railway network.
 In 2007, an extra railway connection (the Betuweroute) was completed to create an extra connection to the Ruhr area.

-The P&O passenger/car/lorry overnight ferry service to Hull, England, operates from Europoort using 2 ferries: the Pride of Rotterdam and the Pride of Hull.
+The P&O passenger/car/lorry overnight ferry service to Hull, England, operates from Europoort using two ferries: the Pride of Rotterdam and the Pride of Hull.